GMaker01/spacex-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+## Understanding

+Need to show list of all the SpaceX launches.
+Approach:
+1. Responsive Mobile First Approach
+2. Api with Interceptors
+3. Loader when Api is called
+4. Multi Level filter: launch_success, land_success, launch_year
+5. Data Parsing: land_success is checked from `rocket.first_stage`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.